 BRAND DESIRE IS THE KEY TO SUCCESS

-We sold Engo winches nearly every single day with great success.
-Made in China?
-Yep.
-Install docs written in China?
-Yep.
-Do they work well?
-You bet.
-They have been rated a Best Buy in winch shoot outs and for good reason.
-A great selection for the average user.
-I’ve had one on an FJ Cruiser for several years and it still works flawlessly.
-The Viper Max with steel cable I originally installed on the FJC is now on my car trailer and works perfectly as well.
-Made in China but fully supported in the USA you can’t go wrong with either brand.
+The Viper Max with steel cable I originally installed on the FJC in 2011 is now on my car trailer and works perfectly as well.
+Made in China but fully supported in the USA you can’t go wrong with Viper.

 ComeUP has seen extensive use in Arctic conditions and expeditions, is made in Taiwan and has a very good reputation.
 They start off around $900 and go up from there.
 Again, components, design and packaging are great.